Brondahl/EnumStringValues/README.txt

 Calling .GetStringValue when more than one value is defined but none are marked as preferred ... may return any of the string values.
 Calling .GetStringValue when more than one value is marked as preferred ... may return any of the preferred values.
 Calling .ParseStringValueToEnum<T>() when the string is defined for multiple Enums ... may return any of the Enums that it matches.
-Note that in all of these cases, I suspect that it will always return the top-most value, but that will be dependant on .NET's implementation of various things and is not in anyway guaranteed by this library!
+Note that in all of these cases, I suspect that it will always return the top-most value, but that will be dependant on .NET's implementation of various methods and is not in anyway guaranteed by this library!
 Frankly, any of these would be a mis-use of the library and could arguably throw instead.

-If TryParseStringValueToEnumInt is called and fails, then it will will populate the output variable to default(T), likely the first defined value of the Enum.
+If TryParseStringValueToEnumInt is called and fails, then it will populate the output variable to default(T), likely the first defined value of the Enum.

 ============================